PhonologicalCorpusTools/CorpusTools/index.md

 * **Frequency of alternation**: Estimation of the frequency with which two sounds alternate with each other, given a measure of similarity (cf. Silverman 2006, Johnson & Babel 2010, Lu 2012).
 * **Informativity**: Calculation of the average information content of a given segment based on the sounds that precede it in words across the corpus (cf. Cohen-Priva 2008, 2015).
 * **Mutual Information**: Calculation of the mutual information between pairs of segments in the corpus (cf. Brent 1999; Goldsmith & Riggle 2012).
+* **Transitional probability**: Calculation of the transitional probability (forward or backward) between pairs of segments in the corpus (cf. Saffran 1996a, 1996b).
 * **Acoustic similarity**: Calculation of the acoustic similarity between sounds / words, based on alignment of MFCCs (cf. Mielke 2012) or amplitude envelopes (cf. Lewandowski 2012), derived from .wav files.

 ## Standard installation (executable)